 4. Expected Results and Pitfalls

-At the conclusion of the study, I intend to publish a monograph relating to the formation of the Ugaritic myth of Baal’s love to the heifer, from its origin to its final setting in the Ugaritic texts.
-This publication, which is about to include a detailed philological commentary on KTU 1.10 and 1.5 V and their related material from Ugarit, Mesopotamia and Hatti, is expected further to broad the knowledge in respect to the complex traditions of the god’s love to the heifer in the ancient Near East in the second millennium BCE.
+At the conclusion of the study, I intend to publish a monograph relating to the formation of the Ugaritic myth of Baal’s love for the heifer, from its origin to its final setting in the Ugaritic texts.
+This publication, which will include a detailed philological commentary on KTU 1.10 and 1.5 V and the related material from Ugarit, Mesopotamia, and Hatti, is expected further to broaden available knowledge with respect to the complex traditions of the god’s love for the heifer in the Ancient Near East in the second millennium BCE.

 The difficulties anticipated are those that face all ancient historical and literary endeavors.
 The findings are dependent on archaeological discoveries on the one hand and ancient writing customs on the other.
 Furthermore, the findings are based solely on the material at hand and cannot be generalized to ancient cultures as a whole.
 The fragmentary state of many of the findings, their lost provenance in many cases, and the extinction/development of the languages in which they were written must also be considered, requiring meticulous and expert investigation.
-Taking this into account, זו צרתם המשותפת של כל חוקרי הספרות העתיקה, אולם התגברות על קשיים אלו באמצעות כלים פילולוגיים, השוואתיים וספרותים-הסטוריים, כפי שמתוכנן במחקר זה, מובילה להיכרות מרתקת ובלתי-אמצעית עם התרבויות הגדולות שקדמו לנו.
+Taking all this into account is the difficulty common to all scholars of ancient literature, but overcoming those difficulties using philological, comparative, and literary-historical tools, as planned in this study, can lead to a fascinating, unmediated acquaintance with the great cultures that preceded our own.

 Recent ISF grant: